lennymalard/Conv-Linformer/README.md

 **Results:**
 - **Improved training stability** across sequence lengths,
 - **More consistent performance** than Linformer in constrained settings,
-- **Near-Transformer-level results**, with linear complexity intact.
+- **Near-Transformer-level results**, with linear complexity and minor overhead from convolution.

 ---